Polprzewodnikowy/N64FlashcartMenu/README.md

 `ms-vscode.makefile-tools` will help (installed automatically in dev container).
 TODO: it does not yet work with `F5`: see https://devblogs.microsoft.com/cppblog/now-announcing-makefile-support-in-visual-studio-code/
-WORKAROUND: in the terminal, use make directly `make all`
+WORKAROUND: in the terminal, use make directly `make all` then `make finalize-sc64` The ROM will be found in the `build` directory.